TevfikBugra/Discrete-Event-Si-mulation/README.md

 # Discrete-Event-Simulation
-This repository includes an assignment from IE306 Systems Simulation course.
+This repository includes an assignment from the IE306 Systems Simulation course.

 IE 306 – Fall 2022
 1- There are two parallel servers and a single waiting line.
 Customers are eventually serviced by the first free server.
 If a customer arrives while both servers are idle, she/he then prefers